 A demonstration of the effect of excess rear end mass can be seen at: www.towingstabilitystudies.co.uk/stability-studies-simulator.php

-If a travel trailer yaws never apply tow vehicle braking.
+If a caravan yaws never apply tow vehicle braking.
 Doing so may trigger that tow vehicle’s already stressed rear tires into terminal oversteer – such that it spins.

 Cruise control detects the minor drop in speed when yawing occurs.
 It nevertheless attempts to restore the set speed and the tires slip angles increase.
 While convenient, it is thus better not to use cruise control when towing a heavy trailer at speed.

-A generally similar but less common effect occurs when a truck and a travel trailer rig are approaching each other at speed on narrow roads.
+A generally similar but less common effect occurs when a truck and a caravan rig are approaching each other at speed on narrow roads.

 Electronic stability systems

 Electronic stability systems monitor trailer yaw.
-AL-KO’s applies travel trailer braking when it detects ongoing yaw forces exceeding about 0.2 g.
+AL-KO’s applies caravan braking when it detects ongoing yaw forces exceeding about 0.2 g.
 The maker warns the system is an emergency aid.
 It is intended to prevent accidents.
 It does not enhance stability.